Academic Curriculum

 Core Courses

-SEDV 619 examines Canadian provincial and federal environmental laws and international environmental law in the context of energy development.
+SEDV 619 examines general legal concepts, administrative law, aspects and sources of environmental law, environmental decision-making, international agreements and treaties, and law reform.
 The course content will include both a theoretical framework and applied cases.
 By the end of the course students will become aware of Canadian and international environmental laws and policies and be able to analyze environmental issues in the context of provincial and federal legislation, regulations and case law that govern energy development in Canada.

 Elective Topics